 Who cited whom?
 Visualizing newspaper citations can tell us a great deal about how information flowed through the revolutionary Atlantic.
 As one example, the two images below each show a network of citations from Boston, Philadelphia, and New York City (the three darker nodes).
 The above image shows this network from 1755 through 1779.
 The second image shows what this network looked like from 1780 through 1804.
 Both show the information networks emanating from three cities over the course of a 25-year period.
 But the second is, obviously, much more complex.
 My book will explain why.

 You can find some animated maps of North American newspaper citations here.
-This work will be discussed in the October 2019 issue of the William and Mary Quarterly.
+This work was discussed in Sharon Block’s essay “#DigEarlyAm: Reflections on Digital Humanities and Early American Studies” in the October 2019 issue of the William and Mary Quarterly.